-15 Table of contents
+Table of contents

-16 1.
-Introduction
+1. Introduction

-17 2.
-Discussion
+2. Discussion

-18 2.1.
+2.1.
 Minimizing microbial contamination by prevention

-19 2.1.1.
+2.1.1.
 Herbal substances

-20 2.1.2.
+2.1.2.
 Herbal preparations

-21 2.1.3.
-Herbal medicinal products7
+2.1.3.
+Herbal medicinal products

-22 2.2.
+2.2.
 Methods for reduction of microbial contamination7

-23 2.2.1.
+2.2.1.
 Justification for applying a decontamination process7

-24 2.2.2.
+2.2.2.
 Choice of decontamination method

-25 2.2.3.
+2.2.3.
 Herbal substances

-26 2.2.4.
+2.2.4.
 Herbal preparations

-27 2.2.5.
+2.2.5.
 Herbal medicinal products

-28 2.3.
-Testing of the herbal substance, herbal preparation, and herbal medicinal product
+2.3.
+Testing of the herbal substance, herbal preparation, and herbal medicinal product 13

-29 2.3.1.
+2.3.1.
 Herbal substances

-30 2.3.2.
+2.3.2.
 Herbal preparations

-31 2.3.3.
+2.3.3.
 Herbal medicinal products

-32 3.
-Conclusion
+3. Conclusion

-33 4.
-Definitions
+4. Definitions

-34 5.
-References
+5. References

-35 1.
-Introduction
+1. Introduction

-- 36 Directive 2001/83/EC as amended and Directive 2001/82/EC as amended provide definitions for herbal - 37 substances, herbal preparations, and herbal medicinal products (HMPs)1.
-The basic legislation applies - to both HMPs for human and veterinary use2.
-An additional simplified registration procedure has been - 39 established for traditional herbal medicinal products (THMPs) for human use under Directive - 40 2004/24/EC.
-The principles of this reflection paper apply equally to such THMPs. - 41 According to these definitions a herbal medicinal product is any medicinal product, exclusively - 42 containing as active ingredients one or more herbal substances or one or more herbal preparations, or - 43 one or more such herbal substances in combination with one or more such herbal preparations. - THMPs may also contain vitamins and minerals, provided that the action of the vitamins and minerals is ancillary to that of the active herbal ingredient(s). - 46 HMPs have a number of characteristics that differentiate them from medicinal products containing - 47 chemically defined active substances.
-Specific guidelines have therefore been established for HMPs - 48 which cover particular aspects that general guidelines do not.
-Herbal substances and herbal - 49 preparations are complex mixtures of natural constituents and, potentially, also contaminants, with a - 50 natural variability.
-Being of natural origin herbal substances generally have a higher microbial content - 51 compared to chemical drug substances.
-In this reflection paper consideration is given as to how the - 52 microbial contamination of herbal substances, herbal preparations, and HMPs can be limited by - 53 preventative measures and by applying decontamination processes.
-The need for testing and - 54 regulatory documentation is also discussed. - 55 Sterile dosage forms and methods of sterilisation are not covered by this paper.
+Directive 2001/83/EC as amended and Directive 2001/82/EC as amended provide definitions for herbal substances, herbal preparations, and herbal medicinal products (HMPs)1.
+The basic legislation applies to both HMPs for human and veterinary use2.
+An additional simplified registration procedure has been established for traditional herbal medicinal products (THMPs) for human use under Directive 2004/24/EC.
+The principles of this reflection paper apply equally to such THMPs.

+According to these definitions a herbal medicinal product is any medicinal product, exclusively containing as active ingredients one or more herbal substances or one or more herbal preparations, or one or more such herbal substances in combination with one or more such herbal preparations.

+THMPs may also contain vitamins and minerals, provided that the action of the vitamins and minerals is ancillary to that of the active herbal ingredient(s).

+HMPs have a number of characteristics that differentiate them from medicinal products containing chemically defined active substances.
+Specific guidelines have therefore been established for HMPs which cover particular aspects that general guidelines do not.
+Herbal substances and herbal preparations are complex mixtures of natural constituents and, potentially, also contaminants, with a natural variability.
+Being of natural origin herbal substances generally have a higher microbial content compared to chemical drug substances.

+In this reflection paper consideration is given as to how suitable microbial quality of herbal substances, herbal preparations, and HMPs can be achieved by preventative measures, manufacturing processes and by applying decontamination processes.
+The aim of the reflection paper is to provide an overview of the critical aspects to be taken into account to ensure suitable microbial quality.
+The focus is on current regulatory aspects, but aspects of GACP and GMP are discussed as well.

+Methods of sterilisation and the microbiological quality of herbal substances, herbal preparations and herbal medicinal products for sterile dosage forms are not covered by this paper.